 Celebrity guests Michelle Huang, 938Live DJ, and Peter Huang, MiCapella singer, were invited to the show.
 Dr Chin explored the guests’ knee pain problems in detail and gave possible treatment advice.
 For Michelle, her knee pain problem stems from knee instability.
 Such problems should be brought to medical attention if there is pain even when getting out of bed or walking.
 The knee can be stabilized through ligament reconstruction surgery.

 Whilst Peter has two types of knee injuries, the meniscus injury and cartilage tear.
 Dr Chin advised him to seek meniscus repair treatment early at his current younger age.
 This would increase the possibility of restoring the full shock-absorbing capabilities of the knee.
 As for the cartilage tear, early treatment is also crucial to prevent onset of arthritis.
-Cartilage regeneration techniques for treatment include stem cell therapy and microfracture.
+Cartilage regeneration techniques for treatment include microfracture.

 Dr Chin explained that if the knee problems of both guests are not treated or properly managed, they could end up with a full-blown knee arthritis that brings pain and stiffness to the knee.
 The good news, however, is that total knee replacement technique now easily provides good treatment outcome.